 In 1979, Woody moved to the beach and rented the top floor center apartment for $300 at the Cardozo Hotel, which would also be his artist’s studio.
 As he remembers, “the location where I was living was glorious…from my open window I could hear and smell the waves on the shore…yes the neighborhood was a mixture of a lot of seniors and some criminal element around, but growing up in a rough part of Baltimore, it didn’t faze me at all.
 I enjoyed rummaging through all the old thrift and souvenir shops on Collins Avenue, eating at the local restaurants that had amazing food that was cheap and buying the freshest breads at the bakeries.
 I loved that I was living in a historic building that still had so many of its original features like the terrazzo floors and the vintage elevators with those manual iron gates”.
 In 1982, MDPL became his neighbor when their office and gift shop moved into the Cardozo Hotel.
 When the Cardozo was being restored in 1984, he moved to the Victor Hotel for a while and then the Ocean Front Apartments at 1236 Ocean Drive.
 In 1984, MDPL would also move their office and gift shop to 1236 Ocean Drive.

 At the time, most of his creative work for MDPL was done as a volunteer.
 Feeling the exposure would springboard his name within the art community, he was hopeful it would lead to more jobs for actual pay.
 It was a rough beginning, but work soon started coming his way.
-Woody worked with Tony Goldman, who in the early 80s bought and restored around twenty buildings in the district as well as Jerry Sanchez who owned a number of hotels and Club Z. Before long, he was designing posters for the district’s Art Deco hotels such as the National, the Avalon, the Victor, the Cardozo, the Leslie, the Park Central, the Clevelander, the Edison, the Imperial, the Penguin, the Tides and the Ritz Plaza….just to name a few!
+Woody worked with Tony Goldman, who in the early 80s bought and restored around twenty buildings in the district as well as Jerry Sanchez who owned a number of hotels and Club Z. He also was commissioned to design posters by Andrew Capitman, who in 1983 was the Director of Marketing for Art Deco Hotels Corporation, which owned the the Cardozo, Cavalier, Leslie, Victor and the Carlyle Hotels.
+In addition, he designed posters for the National Hotel, the Avalon, the Park Central, the Clevelander, the Edison, the Imperial, the Penguin, the Tides and the Ritz Plaza….just to name a few!
 Beside hotels, he designed the poster and murals for the new club Ovo at the Warsaw Ballroom and the signage and murals for the new 30s Cafe at 622 Lincoln Road and the Promenade Shops at 1300 Washington Avenue.

 Woody Vondracek’s use of mediums progressed over the years.
 In the early 80s, he began drawing with ink using an illustration board.
 A couple years later, he would be designing his posters using colored acrylics and gouache, an unforgiving opaque watercolor.
 By 1987, he was using Adobe Illustrator which was way more user friendly.
 He told us that without several key people at the time believing and supporting him, he would not have been as successful.
 “Jerry and Jane Goodman, true art patrons, covered all my printing and publication expenses in exchange for getting the 1st print of every new series I created.
 Later, I could not afford to buy a new computer with Adobe Illustrator.
 Jim Matthews, the owner of the Washington Storage, purchased a 15K cutting edge new Mac just for me and then leased it to me for an amount that I could afford”.